 Lieutenant John Alan Schwarz served in the Royal Canadian Naval Volunteer Reserve during the Second World War.
 Known as Jack, he was the son of Edward R Schwarz and Mary Letitia Schwarz of Edmonton, Alberta, Canada.

 Jack died on 1st November 1944 aged 23 years old.
 He was on board the 1,300 ton British frigate HMS Whitaker (K 580) when torpedos fired by U-483 struck.
 U-Boat commander Hans-Joachim von Morstein fired two torpedos at convoy SC-159 at 0207hrs on 1st November 1944 off the coast of Malin Head, Co.
 Donegal.
-Hearing two detonations, he though he had sunk two steamers.
+Hearing two detonations, he thought he had sunk two steamers.

 HMS Whitaker lost the entire bow forward of the bridge as the forward magazine exploded.
 The ship was less than a year old having been laid down in 1944 at Belthlehem-Hingham Shipyards Inc, Hingham, Massachusetts, USA.